How Do I Use the Risk Register?

-Once you find the Control you need, use the green button in the far-right column to map it.
+- Once you find the Control you need, use the green button in the far-right column to map it.
 You'll immediately be prompted to enter a Treatment Score for the Control.

 NOTE: The Control's Treatment Score determines the Risk's Residual Risk Score.
 See our Risk Management Overview article to learn more about Treatment Scores and managing Risks in KCM GRC.

 - Click the Done button once you've finished mapping the Control(s) to your Risk.

 If you'd like to add a new Task to your Risk Control, click on the Control name from the View Risk Page.
 From the View Control page, use the New One Time button shown below.
-See this section of our Getting Started with KCM GRC guide for more information on creating Tasks and assigning Controls.
+See this article for more information on creating Tasks and assigning Controls.